 Important dates and tips to help small businesses prepare for EOFY

 Do you want to prevent yourself from stress when it comes time to file your taxes this year?
-Absolutely!
-Planning ahead could save you considerable time, money and angst when the financial year ends on 31 March 2021.
-But what should you do to begin?
-The organization of your important documents is an excellent first step.The process of recording is one that all businesses must get right on a day-by-day basis, according to experts.
-Being organised from the get-go will reduce the amount of time that is required when you’re ready to prepare the tax returns.
+Of course you do!
+Planning ahead could save you lots of time, money, and stress when your financial year ends on 31 March 2021.
+But how do you begin?
+Organising important documents is an excellent first step.The process of recording is one that every business needs to get up to speed on a daily basis, according to experts.
+Making sure you are organized from the beginning will mean that there is no time to prepare is needed when you are ready to complete an income tax report.

-Utilizing intuitive accounting software as well as cloud storage such as Google Drive or Dropbox – along with tenancy management software like myRent.co.nz can save businesses time.
+The use of intuitive accounting software and cloud storage such as Google Drive or Dropbox – and tenancy management software such as myRent.co.nz can save businesses time.

-For smaller businesses like restaurants and retailers It’s particularly important to monitor stock levels when the end of financial year is near.
+For smaller businesses like restaurants or retail stores it is crucial to track stock levels as the closing date of the financial year draws near.

-If you go to your accountant and are unable to remember the stock levels you had the last few months it can cause problems.
+If you visit your accountant and are unable to remember your stock level from a couple of months ago it can cause problems.

-A great reminder for small business owners is that a temporary boost in the immediate asset write-off period during COVID-19 – from $500 to $5,000 – is being scaled back to $1,000 as of 17 March 2021.
+A good reminder for smaller entrepreneurs is that a temporary increase of the immediate asset write-off period during COVID-19 – from $500 to $5,000 – will be increased back to $1,000 starting 17 March 2021.

 Three significant changes are coming in 2021.

-Here are some additional important tax-related tax changes that have recently occurred or are in the works for 2021.
+These are just a few of the important tax-related tax changes which have occurred recently or are on the agenda for 2021.

-1. Remember that the minimum wage is set to increase by $1.10 to increase it to $18.90 to $20 an hour from April 1 2021.
-This could potentially affect your financial records as well as superannuation payment.
+1. Do not forget that the minimum wage will rise by $1.10 to increase it between $18.90 to $20 per hour starting on April 1 2021.
+It could affect your financial records and superannuation payment.

-2. A new personal tax rate will be applied to incomes of more than $180,000.
-The new tax rate will be in effect from 1 April 2021.
-Tachibana claims that this is more likely to be a problem for those who earn income from personal service, instead of those who own investments and earn capital gains.
+2. A new 39% personal tax rate will be imposed for incomes above $180,000.
+The new tax rate will be in effect from April 1, 2021.
+Tachibana claims that this will more likely impact those who make a living from personal service, instead of those who own investments and earn capital gains.

-3. Take note that ACC Earners’ levy, that covers the cost related to injuries sustained by employees, will remain at its present levels until 2022 to help companies deal the financial burdens of COVID-19.
-As at January 2021, the levy stood at $1.39 per $100 (1.39%).
+3. Take note that ACC Earners’ levy, that helps pay for the expenses that are incurred by injuries to employees, will remain at present levels until 2022 to help businesses cope the financial burdens of COVID-19.
+In January 2021, the levy sits at $1.39 each $100 (1.39%).

-Here are some important tips and dates from experts that small business owners might want to keep in mind while putting their home ready for tax time.
+Here are some key advice and dates from experts that small business owners might need to be aware of when getting their house ready for tax time.

 1. Finalise your accounts

-• Check overdue accounts and outstanding transactions to get an overview of the year in its entirety.
+• Check overdue accounts as well as outstanding transactions to get an overview of the year in its entirety.

-• Incorporate bank statement statements and income tax year-end and sales records, along with expenses, and purchase records.
+• Combine bank accounts, year-end income tax records, sales, expenses, and purchase records.

-• Consolidate your bank accounts and check they match the balances from your bank statements.
+• Reconcile your bank accounts and ensure that the balances are the same on your bank statements.

-• Prepare your profit-and-loss statement to determine how much profits your company made annually.
+• Prepare your profit-and-loss statement to work out how much annual revenue your business has earned.

-• Examine the data that you have collected during EOFY to evaluate the financial situation of your business.
+• Assess information that you have collected during EOFY to evaluate the financial situation of your business.

-• Ask your payroll vendor to submit EOFY data as soon as you can to allow it to be analysed.
+• Contact your payroll provider to submit EOFY data as soon as you can so that it can be analyzed.

-• Access Inland Revenue records, including PAYE tax obligations as well as any KiwiSaver obligations for employees.
+• Access Inland Revenue documents, including PAYE tax obligations, as well as KiwiSaver obligation for workers.

-• Update your employer superannuation contribution tax (ESCT) rates*, with the rates dependent on their earnings and length of employment.
+• Make sure you are aware of your employer’s superannuation contribution tax (ESCT) rates*, with the rate different for each employee depending on their income and length of tenure.

-• Electronically file, as required, if your business pays at least $50,000 in tax on PAYE and ESCT.
+• Electronically file, as required by law, if your company pays at least $50,000 in ESCT tax and PAYE tax.

-*For KiwiSaver businesses, they need to pay ESCT on compulsory employer contributions of 3% but not on contributions taken out of the wages of employees.
+*For KiwiSaver businesses, they need to pay ESCT on contribution from employers of up to 3 per cent, but not on contributions deducted from the wages of employees.

 5. Maximise your tax refunds

-• Track expenses and asset purchases throughout the year, as well as the cost of improvements or maintenance in order to claim any refunds from EOFY.
+• Record all expenses and purchases of assets throughout the year, as well as spending on repairs or maintenance in order to claim any EOFY refunds.

-• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or stock write-downs are not generally allowed as tax deductions.
+• Think about disposing of stock that is no longer needed, as provisions for obsolete stock or write-downs on stock aren’t typically tax-deductible.

-• If your income is substantially more than it was last year, think about making an additional tax provisional payment to align your tax obligations with turnover.
+• If your income is significantly higher than last year, you might want to make an additional voluntary tax payment to ensure that your tax payment is aligned with your earnings.

-There aren’t any tax deductions for personal expenses; only business expenses, you could be incurring unnecessary compliance costs if your accountant has to divide what is tax-deductible and what’s not.
+There aren’t any tax deductions for personal expenses; only business expenses.
+However, you may add unnecessary compliance charges If your accountant must split up what’s tax deductible and what’s not.

-• 1 March 2021 - GST return and payment due for the end of January for those who file their GST returns every two months.
+• 1 March 2021 GST return and due at the end of January for businesses that file each two months.

-• 1 April 2021 The new financial year starts from New Zealand.
+• 1.
+April, 2021 The new fiscal year starts on the island of New Zealand.

-• 7 May 2021 - final installment of the tax proviso for the 2020 financial year and the last opportunity to make tax provisional voluntary payments.
+• 7 May 2021 Final proviso tax instalment due for the fiscal year 2020 and last chance to make provisional tax payments.

-Notice: Some dates may be different from the official date, for example, the due date is a weekend or public holiday.
+Notice: Some dates may be different from the official deadline, such as when the due date occurs on a weekend, or a public holiday.

 Brisbane Business Loans Services